 Many travelers that return from the Patagonia region comment that Chilean Patagonia resembles pictures of what the US West looked like years ago before civilization moved in.
 According to Hudgens, in many ways, there is a lot of truth to that statement.
 “Chile offers a diversity of unfenced landscapes and ecosystems that mimic what you would find in the states.
 From towering, mountainous peaks to scattered sections of lush green forests to arid tundra grasslands, you will find it all in Chile.”

-Within the Patagonia region of Chile, is the heart of the Andes Mountain range.
+The Patagonia region of Chile is the heart of the Andes Mountain range.
 This steep mountain range serves as a distinct ecosystem line dividing the country.
-“On the western side of the mountain range, the terrain offers lush temperate rainforests, coastal rivers and an area that receives a high amount of rainfall throughout the year,” said Hudgens.
+“On the western side of the mountain range, the terrain offers lush temperate rainforests, coastal rivers, and an area that receives a high amount of rainfall throughout the year,” said Hudgens.
 “The eastern side of the mountains contrasts the West as a rugged, dry and remote place filled with pampas grasslands along with countless rivers and streams.”